The Information Zone - Page 2

 • a means of reviewing activities, plans and developments and agreeing actions for improvement

-• a staff development forum
+• staff development opportunities

 • a support network for all teaching staff